-Individuals must not report to work, class, or clinical assignments and must not attend or participate in institution-sponsored activities or events if they are not feeling well.
+Individuals should not report to work, class, or clinical assignments and should not attend or participate in institution-sponsored activities or events if they are not feeling well.

-Any individual who is suspected of having or confirmed to have COVID-19 must self-isolate in accordance with current state and federal guidance.
+Any individual who is suspected of having or confirmed to have COVID-19 should self-isolate in accordance with current state and federal guidance.

-Individuals who have self-reported must not enter campus buildings—except for students, who can enter only the campus building designated as their place of isolation.
+Individuals who have self-reported should not enter campus buildings—except for students, who should enter only the campus building designated as their place of isolation.